-If high-rise living and modern architecture is to your taste, Dubai Marina and Downtown Dubai offer a good mix of apartments.
+If high-rise living and modern architecture is your taste, Dubai Marina and Downtown Dubai offer a good mix of apartments.

 Here, The National has put together a guide on house-hunting in Dubai.